vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 - **Polygon Edge serves as a consensus client implementation for Polygon Supernets, much like how Geth serves as a client implementation for Ethereum.**

-Geth and Edge are client implementations for Ethereum and Supernet blockchains, respectively.
-They serve as intermediaries between nodes and their respective blockchains, allowing users to interact with the network and take advantage of its benefits.
+Both geth and Edge serve as intermediaries between nodes and their respective blockchains, allowing users to interact with the network and take advantage of its benefits.
 To draw an analogy, Geth and Edge are to Ethereum and Supernets what web browsers are to the internet, enabling users to access and interact with the network.

 :::